kerfaiyass54/football-app-frontend/README.md

 ## Actors
 - **Admin**: Manages system users and existed locations.
 - **Manager**: Manages his team (training, lineup, results..) and sees the upcoming matches.
-- **Player**: Sees his stats, if he is in the lineup and consults the contracts and transfer offers.
+- **Player**: Sees his stats and if he is in the lineup or not and also he can manage the contracts and transfer offers.
 - **Supporter**: Books and tracks matches tickets and he can also see thee results.
 - **Organizer**: Manages the tournaments and the matches.
 - **Builder**: Manages the stadium's building.